Number16BusShelter/c3-launcher/README.md

 - Each node gets its own dedicated monitoring thread
 - Adds a 5-second delay after launching each node to allow for initialization
 - Periodically checks each node's health at configurable intervals
-- Uses a "3 strikes" approach: initial check + 2 retries before considering a node dead
+- Uses quick health checks with 2 retries (3 checks total) with a 5-second timeout
 - Automatically stops the failed node
-- Launches a replacement node of the same type
+- Launches a replacement node if `--keep-running` is enabled
 - Provides real-time status updates in the console

 Monitoring works as follows:
 1. Initial health check right after the 5-second boot delay
 2. Regular polling based on the configured interval (default: 30 seconds)
-3. If a node fails a check, it gets 2 more chances (consecutive failures)
+3. If a node fails a check, it immediately gets 2 more chances (3 total checks)
-4. After 3 consecutive failures, the node is considered dead and replaced
+4. After 3 consecutive failures, the node is considered dead and is stopped
-5. Any successful check resets the failure counter
+5. If `--keep-running` is enabled, a replacement node will be launched

 ## Node Types